cosinekitty/pulseaudio_glitch_demo/README.md

 more if I open Google Chrome and start switching tabs around.
 But pretty much any normal user activity will cause the glitches sooner or later.

+When you are done with the demo program, press ENTER and it will stop generating audio and quit.

 ## Validating the fix

 Apply my patch to rtaudio, then repeat the steps above.
 The glitch will disappear.